 To become an early childhood educator, you usually need to complete a formal qualification in early childhood education and care.

 The Certificate III in Early Childhood Education and Care and the Certificate IV in School Age Education and Care are offered at TAFE Colleges and other registered training organisation throughout Western Australia.
 Progressing to a diploma level qualification in this area may increase your chances of employment.

 You can also complete a traineeship.
 The childhood educator assistant, outside school hours aide, preschool assistant, or outside school hours carer traineeships usually take 12 to 24 months to complete.
 The childhood educator assistant, outside school hours aide and preschool assistant traineeships are available as school-based traineeships.

-To work in child care centres in Western Australia, you must obtain a National Police Certificate and a Working with Children Check issued by the Working with Children Screening Unit of the Department for Child Protection.
+To work in child care centres in Western Australia, you must obtain a National Police Certificate and a Working with Children Check issued by the Working with Children Screening Unit of the Department of Community Services.
 You may also need to hold a current Provide First Aid Certificate.

 Apprenticeships and traineeships

 As an apprentice or trainee, you enter into a formal training contract with an employer.
 You spend most of your time working and learning practical skills on the job and you spend some time undertaking structured training with a registered training provider of your choice.
 They will assess your skills and when you are competent in all areas, you will be awarded a nationally recognised qualification.